KSCO: History

-Since 1991, KSCO has been owned by the Zwerling family and has a talk radio format format.
+Since 1991, KSCO has been owned by the Zwerling family and has a talk radio format.
 The Zwerlings later acquired another local AM station, 1340 KOMY.
 Both Michael and his mother Kay Zwerling took an active role in the station with the former regularly hosting the call-in show Saturday Special and the latter writing and voicing politically conservative commentaries on a variety of topics, especially politics and current events.
 On January 3, 2017 Kay Zwerling died at 95 years old.

 On September 25, 2006, the offices of KSCO and KOMY received an envelope containing white powder.
 The envelope, which had no return address and contained no letter, was addressed to "AUNTIE KSCO" in handwriting described by Program Director Rosemary Chalmers as "chicken-scratch."
 Emergency response teams arrived on scene, and all KSCO personnel in the building were evacuated by a HazMat crew.
 By the evening of Tuesday, September 26, an FBI lab had determined that the powder was inert, and KSCO/KOMY's broadcast studios were deemed safe.
 Regular broadcasting resumed at 8 p.m.
 None of the four people who came in contact with the envelope experienced symptoms of any illness.

 On October 24, 2022, the FCC proposed a $20,000 fine for Zwerling Broadcasting System, because KSCO had been operating outside of its licensed nighttime parameters since late 1996.
 On December 15, 2022, the FCC denied Zwerling Broadcasting's appeal, and affirmed the $20,000 fine for KSCO.

+Apparently as a consequence of the cited long-term unauthorized nighttime operations, KSCO was directed to apply for a daytime-only (Class D) license, with nighttime power sufficiently reduced to fully protect KRLD (AM).
+The application was submitted, and authorization was granted.
+The application requested 0.028 kW (twenty-eight watts) nights, non-directionally.
+Daytime power remains 10 kW, also non-directionally.

+The new license for 28 watts at night was granted on April 18, 2024.